-- (a) The subject property is not described as an area where the Local Coastal Program requires public access (Figure 2 in the Big Sur Coast Land Use Plan). - (b) No evidence or documentation has been submitted or found showing the existence of historic public use or trust rights over this property. - (c) The project is in conformance with the public access and public recreation policies of the Coastal Act and Local Coastal Program, and does not interfere with any form of historic public use or trust rights (Section 20.144.150 CIP).
-No access is required as part of the project as no substantial adverse impact on access, either individually or cumulatively, as described in Section 20.144.150.B of the Monterey County Coastal Implementation Plan, can be demonstrated. - FINDING VISUAL RESOURCES: The project as proposed, conditioned, and mitigated is consistent with policies of the Big Sur Coast Land Use Plan dealing with visual resources and will have no significant impact on the public viewshed.
+- (a) The subject property is not described as an area where the Local Coastal Program requires public access (Figure 2 in the Big Sur Coast Land Use Plan). - (b) There has been historic public use of the driveway access and parking lot for the Rocky Point Restaurant providing public access to the coastline. - (c) The project is in conformance with the public access and public recreation policies of the Coastal Act and Local Coastal Program, and does not interfere with any form of historic public use or trust rights (Section 20.144.150 CIP).
+No additional access is required as part of the project as no substantial adverse impact on access, either individually or cumulatively, as described in Section 20.144.150.B of the Monterey County Coastal Implementation Plan, can be demonstrated. - FINDING VISUAL RESOURCES: The project as proposed, conditioned, and mitigated is consistent with policies of the Big Sur Coast Land Use Plan dealing with visual resources and will have no significant impact on the public viewshed.